back search

 • swelling of the breasts

-• breast milk leakage (particularly overnight)
+• leaking breast during pregnancy (particularly overnight)

 • feeling of fullness, heaviness and/or firmness